aslushnikov/getting-started-with-cdp/README.md

 <!-- gen:stop -->

 Things to notice:
-1. [Lines 22](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L22) and [33](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L33): clients must provide unique “id” for commands inside the session, but different sessions might have clashing ids.
+1. [Lines 22](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L22) and [33](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L33): clients must provide unique `'id'` for commands inside the session, but different sessions might use the same ids.
-2. [Line 26](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L26): the `"flatten"` flag is a preffered mode of operation; non-flatten mode will be removed eventually.
-Flatten mode allows us to pass `sessionId` as a part of JSONRPC message (line 32).
+2. [Line 26](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L26): the `"flatten"` flag is the preffered mode of operation; the non-flattened mode will be removed eventually.
+Flattened mode allows us to pass `sessionId` as a part of the message (line 32).
-3. [Line 32](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L32): include a sessionId as a part of JSONRPC message to send a message to the page.
+3. [Line 32](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L32): include the `sessionId` of the page as a part of the message to send it to the page.

-Sessions hold client state - such as pending evaluations, reported execution contexts e.t.c.
-Each session is initialized with a set of *domains*, the exact set of which depends on the attached target and can be [found somewhere in the Chromium source](https://cs.chromium.org/search/?q=%22session-%3EAddHandler%22+f:devtools&type=cs).
-For example, sessions connected to a browser don't have a "Page" domain, but pages do.
+Some commands set state which is stored per session, e.g. `Runtime.enable` and `Targets.setDiscoverTargets`.
+Each session is initialized with a set of *domains*, the exact set depends on the attached target and can be [found somewhere in the Chromium source](https://cs.chromium.org/search/?q=%22session-%3EAddHandler%22+f:devtools&type=cs).
+For example, sessions connected to a browser don't have a "Page" domain, but sessions connected to pages do.

-We call sessions attached to a Browser target as *browser sessions*.
+We call sessions attached to a Browser target *browser sessions*.
 Similarly, there are *page sessions*, *worker sessions* and so on.

 ## Session Hierarchy

 When a client connects over the WebSocket to the launched Chromium browser ([sessions.js:10]((https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L22))), a *root* browser session is created.
 This session is the one that receives commands if there's no `sessionId` specified ([sessions.js:14](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L14-L17)).
 Later on, when the root browser session is used to attach to a page target ([sessions.js:21](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L21-L28)), a new page session created.

-> **NOTE**: page session is created from-inside browser session and thus is a **child** to browser session.

-This can go on: the page session can be used to create a worker session. **The parent-child relationship arranges all protocol sessions into multiple *trees* - each tree has a root in some root browser session.** When a parent session closes, all its child sessions are closed too.
+The page session is created from inside the browser session and thus is a **child** of the browser session.
+When a parent session closes, e.g. via [`Target.detachFromTarget`](https://vanilla.aslushnikov.com/#Target.detachFromTarget), all of its child sessions are closed as well.

 ## Target Hierarchy & Session Auto-Attaching

-As of March 2019, there's a hierarchy of targets in DevTools Protocol:
+As of March 2019, DevTools Protocol arranges targets in a hierarchy:
-- browser session Target domain manages top-level targets: Pages, Browser, ServiceWorkers, SharedWorkers
+- The Browser session's Target domain manages the top-level targets: Pages, Browser, ServiceWorkers, SharedWorkers
-- page session Target domain manages both Workers, ServiceWorkers and [OOPIFs](https://www.chromium.org/developers/design-documents/oop-iframes)
+- The Page/OOPIFs session's Target domain manages the subtargets: Workers, ServiceWorkers and [OOPIFs](https://www.chromium.org/developers/design-documents/oop-iframes)

-> **NOTE**: OOPIFs might have other OOPIFs inside, so the session tree depth is potentially unbound.
+- The Worker session's Target domain manages the nested Workers.

-The only way to attach to sub-targets inside a page is by calling [`Target.setAutoAttach`](https://vanilla.aslushnikov.com/#Target.setAutoAttach).
+Currently the only way to attach to the sub-targets of a page is by calling [`Target.setAutoAttach`](https://vanilla.aslushnikov.com/#Target.setAutoAttach).
 This will result in a sequence of [`Target.attachedToTarget`](https://vanilla.aslushnikov.com/#Target.attachedToTarget) events that report child `sessionId`s.

-Auto-attaching to page's subtargets serves multiple purposes:
+Auto-attaching to the Page's subtargets serves multiple purposes:
 - That's the only way to discover DedicatedWorkers
 - That's the only way to discover OOPIFs
-- That's the only way to figure if SW relates to a page
+- That's the only way to figure out if a ServiceWorker relates to the Page

-> **NOTE**: There are plans to flatten targets, exposing Workers and OOPIFs on browser session target domain and introducing a designated api to describe ServiceWorker<->Page relationship.
+> **NOTE**: There are plans to flatten targets, exposing Workers and OOPIFs on the Browser session target domain and introducing a designated api to describe ServiceWorker<->Page relationship.

 ## Stable vs Experimental methods

-Chrome DevTools protocol has "stable" and "experimental" parts.
-Events, methods, and sometimes whole domains might be marked as "experimental".
-DevTools team doesn't commit to maintaining experimental APIs and is free to change/remove them at any moment.
+The Chrome DevTools Protocol has stable and experimental parts.
+Events, methods, and sometimes whole domains might be marked as experimental.
+DevTools team doesn't commit to maintaining experimental APIs and changes/removes them regularly.

 **!!!
-USE EXPERIMENTAL APIs AT YOUR OWN RISK !!!**
+USE EXPERIMENTAL APIS AT YOUR OWN RISK !!!**

 As history has shown, experimental APIs *do* change quite often.
-If possible, stick to stable protocol or [Puppeteer](https://github.com/GoogleChrome/puppeteer).
+If possible, stick to the stable protocol or use [Puppeteer](https://github.com/GoogleChrome/puppeteer).

-> **NOTE**: DevTools team maintains [Puppeteer](https://github.com/GoogleChrome/puppeteer) as a reliable high-level API to control browser.
-Internally, Puppeteer *does* use experimental CDP methods, but the team makes sure to update the library once the underlying protocol changes.
+> **NOTE**: The Chrome DevTools team maintains [Puppeteer](https://github.com/GoogleChrome/puppeteer) as a reliable high-level API to control a browser.
+Internally, Puppeteer *does* use experimental CDP methods, but the team makes sure to update the library as the underlying protocol changes.

-Interactive Protocol viewers mark "experimental" bits, e.g. [vanilla protocol viewer](https://vanilla.aslushnikov.com/) aggressively highlights these bits with red background:
+[Vanilla protocol viewer](https://vanilla.aslushnikov.com/) aggressively highlights experimental bits with red background:

 ![image](https://user-images.githubusercontent.com/746130/54233660-9ecf9e80-44ca-11e9-9049-1e80c1ccc0a3.png)

 ## Using Puppeteer's [CDPSession](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-cdpsession)

-CDP allows creating multiple sessions to the same target.
-This makes it very convenient to use Puppeteer to experiment with a raw protocol.
+It is very convenient to use Puppeteer to experiment with the raw protocol.
 The following example creates a raw protocol session to the page to speed up animations.

 <!-- gen:insertjs(./cdpsession.js) -->